NylanderrDK/Nylander-Whitelist/README.md

 The resource automatically adds the user to the database when they join, and the only thing you need to do, is to change the `whitelisted` value besides their FiveM license to `1`.
 If you need any support, feel free to create an issue or contact me on Discord.

+## Contribute
+Contributions are always welcome!
+Any contributions you make are **greatly appreciated**.
+1. Fork the project
+2. Create your Feature Branch (`git checkout -b feature/YourFeature`)
+3. Commit your changes (`git commit -m 'Add some YourFeature'`)
+4. Push to the Branch (`git push origin feature/YourFeature`)
+5. Open a Pull Request

 ## Contact
 Discord: Nylander™#9325<br>
 E-Mail: hjaltenylander@gmail.com